RULE 509. IDENTITY OF INFORMER

 Subdivision (b) provides that the privilege may be claimed by "an appropriate representative" of the entity to which the information was given.
 Normally, this representative will be counsel.However, in cases in which neither the United States nor the State of North Dakota is a party, other representatives should be accepted as proper claimants.
 See Advisory Committee's Note to Rule 510, Deleted and Superseded Material, Federal Rules of Evidence Pamphlet (West Pub.
 Co.
 1975).

-Disclosure may be made by the government or by the informer himself.
-Allowing the informer, who is not the holder of the privilege, essentially to "waive" its protection is a minor departure from the law of privileges for, normally, only a holder or his representative may effect a waiver.The nature of this particular privilege and the practical necessities involved dictate this result; the government could not reasonably restrain an informer's desire to disclose his identity.
+Disclosure may be made by the government or by the informer.
+Allowing the informer, who is not the holder of the privilege, essentially to "waive" its protection is a minor departure from the law of privileges for, normally, only a holder or representative may effect a waiver.The nature of this particular privilege and the practical necessities involved dictate this result; the government could not reasonably restrain an informer's desire to disclose the informer's identity.

 "The problem is one that calls for balancing the public interest in protecting the flow of information against the individual's right to prepare his defense.
 Whether a proper balance renders nondisclosure erroneous must depend on the particular circumstances of each case, taking into consideration the crime charged, the possible defenses, the possible significance of the informer's testimony, and other relevant factors."
 Roviaro v.
 United States, supra, 353 U.S. 62.